 - Consider volunteering- give of yourself, just as St. Catherine gave of herself.

 If you have experienced a miscarriage, there is a sweet and simple prayer to St. Catherine of Sweden asking for healing and consolation.

-Traditional Prayers to St. Catherine of Sweden
+Prayer for Miscarriage to St. Catherine of Sweden